AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 When you finish casting, choose one target **you know exists** — wherever it is.
 That target is immune to **all negative conditions** until the spell ends, and any condition inflicted on it before the cast immediately ends.

 #### Anti magic spells

+##### Lesser anti magic

+*Beginner · 5 mana · 2 moves · instant*

+You try to untangle the essence of a spell still affecting a creature or area within 1 meter of you.
+Roll a **casting check** against the spell's test score (beginner 1, advanced 2, master 3, legendary 4).
+On a success, the spell's maximum duration is **cut in half** — and if more than half has already passed, it is dispelled outright.

 ##### Anti magic aura